dtekcth/data101/src/beginner/git/basics.md

 In your source control menu you will have a list of changed files.
 If you have multiple changed files you can click on them in the list to see that file.
 To add the code to your next commit you need to stage the file.
-To do this press on the + sign that shows when hovering over one of the changed files.
+To do this press the `+` sign that shows when hovering over one of the changed files.
 The file will now go from **U**ntracked to **A**dded.
 You can then continue writing code if you want, and stage those changes as well.
 If you do, you'll see that changed lines will now get a small marking in your editor until they are staged.

 When you feel happy with your staged changes you can now add a commit message describing what you've done and commit.
 To do this, write a